 WHEREclause for indexed columns.

 You are using a key with low cardinality (many rows match the key value) through another column.
-In this case, MySQL assumes that by using the key it probably will do many key lookups and that a table scan would be faster.
+In this case, MySQL assumes that by using the key it is likely to perform many key lookups and that a table scan would be faster.

 For small tables, a table scan often is appropriate and the performance impact is negligible.
 For large tables, try the following techniques to avoid having the optimizer incorrectly choose a table scan: